fortanix/sdkms-plugin-library/azure-hsm/README.md

 ### Delete Key operation

-This operation will delete a key in Fortanix Self-Defending KMS as well as Azure key vault.
+This operation will delete a key in Fortanix DSM as well as Azure key vault.

 #### Parameters